NPFL player Hussaini Isah is dead, after accident with "okada"

-The left-back was involved in a motorbike accident at Maitumbi Road, Minna, which resulted in him passing away.
+The defender was hit by a reckless 'Okada' (a local term used to described motorbike) rider at Maitumbi Road in Minna, Niger State.

-Hussaini who played for Niger Tornadoes in the Nigerian Professional Football League (NPFL) was confirmed dead through a sorrowful message on his club's official Twitter account which said, “With sorrow heart, we painfully announced the sudden exit of our dedicated and humble defender Hussaini Isah, who lost his life this Monday evening.”
+His club Niger Tornadoes confirmed his death with a message on their official Twitter account.

+“With sorrow heart, we painfully announced the sudden exit of our dedicated and humble defender Hussaini Isah, who lost his life this Monday evening," the message read.

 “The defender who just returned to the team after a match suspension due to yellow card accumulation was hit by a reckless motorcycle rider popularly called okada along Maitumbi road, Minna, Niger State.”

-Hussaini was involved in action as his team played out a 1-1 draw with Kwara United in a matchday, 21 league fixture played on Sunday, May 13 at the Bako Kontagora Stadium, Minna.
+Just a day before his death, Hussaini was involved in Tornadoes' home 1-1 draw with Kwara United in a Nigeria Professional Football League (NPFL) matchday 21 fixture.

 Hussaini is the second NPFL player to pass away this season following the death of former Kano Pillars player Chinedu Udoji who was involved in a car crash in February 2018.